Are EHRs holding back alcohol-related care?

 Shortcomings in EHR functionality

-These deficits are compounded by issues including inflexible and difficult-to-use features that limit the potential for iterative quality improvement.
+These deficits are compounded by issues, including inflexible and difficult-to-use features that limit the potential for iterative quality improvement.
 For instance, some systems only produce annual aggregate reports, making it challenging for practices to track progress or effectively address shortcomings.

 Performance measurement and quality improvement

-- Flexible screening tools: EHRs should include validated alcohol screening questionaries with automatic scoring, allowing practices to customize screening frequency and delivery methods (i.e., online patient portals).
+- Flexible screening tools: EHRs should include validated alcohol screening questionnaires with automatic scoring, allowing practices to customize screening frequency and delivery methods (i.e., online patient portals).
 They should also provide links to evidence-based guidelines for interventions and treatments.

 - User-friendly clinical tools: Prompts and reports should be easy to access and use.
 Automatic alerts should guide providers through the care process, from screening to follow-up interventions, with prompts turning off automatically once actions are documented.